chrfrenning/ironviper/README.md

 ### plan

+1. Read metadata (org filename, org modified time, client generated hashes) when ingesting files
+1. Write system id back to blob as metadata
+1. Read relative path from blob and store as record field, use for hierarchical structure
 1. ~Containerize converter module~
 1. ~Scaffold api~
 1. ~Ingest test files to storage at setup~ and automate (massive) test file uploads (you can upload a single file with upload.py)